tferrari92/backstage-minikube-lab/README.md

 </br>

 # CUSTOMISING BACKSTAGE
+Before deploying to Minikube, lets go over some things you'll find in this Backstage deployment.

 Backstage is designed to be flexible and allow every organization to adapt it to their own needs.
 It is not a black-box application where you install plugins; rather, you maintain your own source code and can modify it as needed.

 I've already added some custom stuff to the default Backstage installation that I think are essential.